Symplectic higher Auslander correspondence for type A: Type A symplectic higher Auslander correspondence

-\begin{proposition} There exists a unique (up to Weinstein deformation equivalence) symplectic manifold $\bar{\Xi}$ and a unique symplectic Lefschetz fibration $\Phi: \bar{\Xi} \to \D$, such that $\Sigma$ is a fixed regular fibre above a point on $\partial \D$, and the framed Lagrangian spheres $\{\Upsilon_I \mid I \in \N_{n+1,d+1}\}$ are vanishing cycles associated to a fixed collection of vanishing paths on $\D$.
-After taking its Liouville completion, $\Phi$ can be extended to $\Phi: \Xi \to \C$. \end{proposition}
+\begin{theorem} There exists a unique (up to Weinstein deformation equivalence) symplectic manifold $\X_{n+1,d+1}$ and a unique Lefschetz fibration $\Phi_{n+1,d+1}: \X_{n+1,d+1} \to \D$, such that $\Sigma_{n+1,d+1}$ is the generic fibre, and the framed Lagrangian spheres $\Upsilonbold$ are vanishing cycles associated to a collection of vanishing paths.
+Furthermore, $\X_{n+1,d+1}$ is contractible. \end{theorem}